plmgrn/plmgrn/README.md

 Studying Computing Sciences BSc.
 Tech.  @Tampere University

-Experience in following areas:
+Experience in following areas (but not limited to):
+Java
 Python
 C++
 SQL
 HTML
 JS

-Used software:
+Used (but not limited to):
+NetBeans
 Qt creator
-GitHub
+Git
 VisualStudio
 PyCharm
 GIMP